Dodesimo/Dodesimo/README.md

 ### Hi!

-I'm Devam, and I'm interested in natural language processing, machine learning, and data science.
-I'm a CS major at Georgia Tech.
+I'm Devam, and I love building.
+Current working on Toffee (https://www.jointoffee.live/) and will intern @ Cisco Summer 2025.
+Worked at InPharmD (YC W21) as an AI Engineer.

-Feel free to reach out to me at devammondal123@gmail.com.
+Connect with me: devammondal123@gmail.com, linkedin.com/dmmo